astampoulis/makam-paper-funpearl/makamcode/07-structural.md

 form.
 That was the case above -- for `E = f`, we knew that `T = a`, but the typing rule for `app` required that `T' = arrow T1 T2` for some `T1`, `T2`.

 STUDENT.
 Oh.
-In that case we could try *not* propagating the concrete type information we have?
-We could then use the conversion rule to check that the type we end up with matches what we expect.
+In that case we could try running the typing rules *without* the existing typing information that we have, like `T = a`?
+We would get a type `T'` that way and we can then check whether `T'` matches the type `T` that we expect, up to $\delta$-equality.

 ADVISOR.
 Exactly.
-So we need to change the rule you wrote to apply only in the case where `T` starts with a concrete constructor, rather than when it is an uninstantiated unification variable.
+So we need to change the rule you wrote to apply only in the case where `T` starts with a concrete constructor (so we already know something about it), rather than when it is an uninstantiated unification variable.
 We will then check whether the resulting type `T'` is equal to `T`, using our `typeq` predicate.

 STUDENT.
 Is that even possible?
 Is there a way in λProlog to tell whether something is a unification variable?